Brexit and Ecommerce how will it effect Irish Ecommerce Site Owners ?

 - Make sure your UK shippers have custom bonded warehouses to hold deliveries with no duty paid.

 - There will be no change with shipping goods to Northern Ireland from the Republic of Ireland. ( 7/12/2020 ) .
 This may change after 31/3/2021 when the grace period ends.
+Currently UK is indicating it will extend this period without the agreement of the EU.

 - GDPR, there maybe a divergence in laws in the UK on how personal data should be handled.